GameFoundry/bsf/Documentation/Manuals/User/bsl.md

 };
 ~~~~~~~~~~~~~~

-Included mixins will append their shader code and states to the technique they are included in.
-If mixin and technique define the same states, the value of the states present on the technique will be used.
+Included mixins will append their shader code and states to the shader they are included in.
+If mixin and shader define the same states, the value of the states present on the shader will be used.
 If multiple included mixins use the same state then the state from the last included mixin will be used.
-Shader code is included in the order in which mixins are defined, followed by shader code from the technique itself.
+Shader code is included in the order in which mixins are defined, followed by shader code from the shader itself.

 Often you will want to define mixins in separate files.
 BSL files are normally stored with the ".bsl" extension, but when writing include files you should use the ".bslinc" extension instead, in order to prevent the system trying to compile the shader code on its own.